 Sidney Kimmel at Thomas Jefferson University

-Garrett is a first-year medical student at Thomas Jefferson University in Philadelphia.
+Garrett is a second-year medical student at Sidney Kimmel Medical College at Thomas Jefferson University in Philadelphia, PA.
 He attended Franklin & Marshall College, where he majored in Biochemistry and Molecular Biology.
-In undergrad, he ran with his mentor who regularly competed in the Boston Marathon and subsequently discovered a passion for endurance events like triathlon and marathon.
-Garrett believes that exercise is important for a balanced lifestyle, and he is excited to share the benefits of physical and mental wellness to others through Medicine in Motion.
+Through helping his mentor train for the Boston Marathon, he discovered a passion for endurance sports like marathon and triathlon.
+His recent accomplishments include the philadelphia marathon, a 50K ultramarathon, the Goggins 4x4x48 Challenge, half ironman lake placid, and ironman maryland.
+Garrett believes that exercise is important for a balanced lifestyle, and he is excited to share the benefits of physical and mental wellness with others through Medicine in Motion.

 Katie is a second-year medical student at SKMC at Thomas Jefferson University.
 She grew up running and swimming competitively, and she continues to run every day in medical school with her roommate.
 Katie believes that exercise is a great way to maintain wellness during medical school, and she hopes to share her enthusiasm for it with other medical students.